Blue-Crown/hello-world/README.md

 ---
 # hello-world
-This is my learning repository
+This is my first repository

 Hi everybody!